AP® Biology Labs

 AP Biology Lab Materials

-The equipment and materials required for AP Biology lab investigations are generally similar to those used in typical high school-level biology courses.
-However, access to some specialized equipment (eg, gel electrophoresis equipment, spectrophotometers, etc) may be needed to conduct certain investigations.
+The equipment and materials required for AP Biology lab investigations are similar to those used in high school biology courses.
+However, access to some specialized equipment such as gel electrophoresis systems and spectrophotometers may be needed to conduct certain investigations.

 What labs are in AP Biology?

-There used to be 12 labs (called the “Dirty Dozen”) that every AP Biology student was supposed to do.
-However, that is no longer the case.
-The AP Biology lab manual that is now used includes 13 inquiry-based lab investigations that are aligned with the AP Biology curriculum framework.
-However, teachers may substitute other labs that are inquiry-based and cover content within the curriculum framework (as long as a minimum of 2 labs are done for each of the four big ideas in AP Biology).
+The AP Biology lab manual includes 13 inquiry-based lab investigations aligned with the AP Biology curriculum framework.
+Your teachers may substitute other labs that are inquiry-based and cover content within the curriculum framework as long as a minimum of 2 labs are done for each of the 4 big ideas in AP Biology.

 The process of evolution explains the unity of life as well as its diversity.